1. Swim 500 yards continuously

 HYSA transfer, loan payment, and investing all on autopilot by July.
 Set it up once, let it run—the goal is done when money moves without you having to decide.

-Waiting to pick up The Intelligent Investor at the library.
+Started reading The Intelligent Investor.
 Framework first, then five trades that feel intentional, not lucky.